 The answer to how long it takes for Botox to work depends on several factors, including the person receiving the injections, the area treated, and the depth of the cleft being treated.
 Affected nerves have what are known as “binding sites” that allow the chemical to attach to their surface and inhibit activity.
 The more binding sites your nerves contain, the faster you will begin to see results.
 In general, you should start seeing results within 24 to 72 hours, but some patients may not see full results for five days or more.

 The time it takes for the effects of Botox to manifest varies from person to person, as does its longevity.
-However, for the best results and a safer experience, it is extremely important that you receive injections from experienced professionals such as those at ProMD Health in Baltimore, MD, and that you learn more about how long it takes for botox to work.
-As Botox disappears, a greater range of motion and lines will become apparent, and facial movement will completely return to pre-Botox levels eventually.
-Temporary weakness and drooping of the face; for example, eyelids or eyebrows may fall out if Botox enters these areas.
+To ensure optimal results and a safe experience, it is essential that you receive injections from experienced professionals such as those at ProMD Health in Baltimore, MD and that you learn more about how long it takes for Botox to work.
+As Botox disappears, a greater range of motion and lines will become apparent and facial movement will eventually return completely back to pre-Botox levels.
+The most common reason patients think that Botox didn't work is because they see residual lines in the treated area.

-The reason for this delay is due to the time it takes for the body to react to Botox after injecting it.
-Botox is usually diluted with 1 to 3 cc of saline, although the amount may vary depending on the area being treated.
-It is important to note that BOTOX is effective for dynamic lines and wrinkles, that is, those associated with repetitive muscle movements and facial expressions.
+It is estimated that more than 11 million people worldwide have used Botox which is why it is so important to turn to an experienced provider such as ProMD Health instead of going to a beauty spa or a Botox party.
+The reason for this delay is due to the time it takes for the body to react after injecting it.
+Botox is usually diluted with 1-3 cc of saline although this amount may vary depending on the area being treated.
+It is important to note that Botox is effective for dynamic lines and wrinkles which are those associated with repetitive muscle movements and facial expressions.